How to Compare Socially Responsible (ESG) Investing Solutions

 Responsible investing starts with responsible advice.

 The first tip we offered in this article is to find an advisor that understands your personal viewpoints on investing.
-We say to start there because an appropriate SRI solution for you is bound to come from an advisor looking out for your best interest.
+We say to start there because an appropriate SRI solution for you is bound to come from an advisor looking out for your best interests.

 Good financial advice is that which looks at more than just the choice of a portfolio strategy; it should monitor the overall costs you’re taking on, the tax impact of your investing approach, and risk control tactics like diversification.
 As mentioned above, Betterment’s SRI solution is one where iteration is part of the inherent promise precisely because Betterment tries to offer its portfolio strategies as part of its overall advice.